ayastaga/physics_ia/README.md

-# physics_ia
+# damped harmonic motion calculator
-A program I designed to calcualte the damping coefficient for a given csv set
+A program I designed to calculate the damping ratio from a given position-time graph.